translation/laravel/README.md

 ### Laravel Localization (JSON source text)

 [A new feature](https://laravel.com/docs/5.6/localization#using-translation-strings-as-keys) of Laravel 5.4
-is possibility to use `__` directly with the source text and not only with keys like in the previous section.
+is the possibility to use `__` with the source text (and not only with keys like in the previous section).

 These translations are stored into JSON files located in the `resources/lang/` directory.